Backseat Mafia

 Recently, Backseat Mafia caught Vandal on tour Australian with Deftones, where she steadily bent (perhaps) sceptical fans toward her world through sheer force of performance.
 That same unpredictability drives Looking For People To Unfollow.
 The album rarely settles long enough to become comfortable.

 For all its stylistic chaos, Looking For People To Unfollow is held together by Vandal herself.
 Every sudden shift, every collision between punk abrasion and melodic vulnerability, feels connected to the same restless creative instinct.
 After nearly a decade away, she hasn’t come back sounding polished or cautious.
-She sounds completely re-engaged.
+She sounds like somebody who has spent nine years quietly building pressure until the whole thing finally bursts through the walls.

 Share this: